towerbrother/omoqo-challenge/README.md

 Few ideas to improve the application could be:

-- server - leverage DTOs to reduce the amount of information being transferred
+- server - leverage DTOs to reduce over posting
+- server - extra validation to prevent ships with the same code to be submitted
 - server - more specific CORS policies
-- server - extra validation to prevent ships with the same code to be submitted
 - client - better handling of client side errors leveraging error boundaries
 - client - better design
-- client - use better id more reliable IDs generation method
+- client - use more reliable IDs generation method
+- ...